wellemut/analysis/README.md

 This repo contains the code for mapping organizations to the 17 Sustainable Development Goals using natural language processing (NLP).

+> ⚠ Work in progress: This is a complete rebuild of the analyis pipelines, built
+> for Docker, backed by PostgreSQL, fully tested, and with a massively expanded
+> and improved set of SDG keywords.
+The rebuild is not yet complete.
+For the
+> discontinued stable version, see the `v1` branch.

 ## Table of Contents

 - [globalgoals.directory: analysis](#globalgoalsdirectory-analysis)